kalinr/kalins-pdf-creation-station/readme.txt

 = 4.0 =
 Major user interface redesign.
 Improved page/post sorting on the tool page.
 Added custom menu and widget support.
 Added .txt and .html creation ability.

+= 4.1 =
+Added ability to save documents as templates for future use.
+Also some code cleanup.

 == About ==